Vixy-we/re-zero/walkthrough.md

     *   Click to pull a book off the shelf and flip through its pages.
     *   Click **Close (X)** to slide it back into place.

+### 6. 🔧 Advanced Diagnostics & Repair
+Keep your library in pristine condition with professional-grade maintenance tools.
+*   **🩺 Health Check:** The system proactively identifies items with broken metadata or missing images.
+*   **🪄 Targeted Auto-Repair:** One-click fix for minor issues.
+The system fetches fresh data from Jikan and patches only the broken fields.
+*   **🧙‍♂️ Manual Repair Wizard:** For complex cases, enter a step-by-step wizard to search for the correct anime match and manually re-link your library item.

 ---

 ## 📖 User Manual